Reading Time: 4 minutes

 Unplugging yourself from digital devices can help your mental health.
 A digital detox does not need to be a complete separation from your phone and other tech connections.
 The method is often more about setting limits and making sure that you are spending time on your devices in a way that benefits rather than hurts your emotional and physical health and wellness.

-Here are a few ways to practice a digital detox that can benefit you in many ways.
+Here are a few tips to practice a digital detox that can benefit you in many ways.

 1. Be Realistic